ElkeHanschen/project-gatsby-blog/README.md

   - do the same for `previous`
 - add some inline styling (for now)
 - next and previous links should show up and work

+### Tutorial 11

+#### Expose tags data for blog

+- in `src/templates`, create `allTagsIndex.js` and `singleTagIndex.js`files
+- add code as seen in respective files

+in `gatsby-node.js`

+- within `exports.createPages`

+  - create an empty object `postsByTag` - the idea here is to dynamically create a key here for each of our tags; each of those keys will have an array of the posts that use that tag
+  - create a `forEach()` method on posts to check for tags
+  - after we called the `forEach()` on all of our posts, we should have a built up object that has each of our tags represented with an array of nodes for each one

+  - within `graphql` query, we are looking for all of the markdown files inside of the `src/pages` directory
+  - `tags` added in the query are also returned (duh), so add `title` and `tags` here
+  - the result of the query (posts created) is passed down to `.then`
+  - we're calling `createTagPages` function, which is creating the index of all tags (`localhost:8000/tags`)
+  - restart gatsby develop
+  - hit `localhost:8000/tags`, you should see "tags here" which means that tags pages has been created and the tags you have in your markdown file are passed into the site